CAMPING

 Is wild camping allowed in Europe?

 Wild camping is subject to the legal regulations of the respective countries.
 There is no uniform regulation in Europe.
-Whether wild camping is allowed therefore varies from country to country.
+Whether wild camping is permitted therefore varies from country to country.

-In the Baltic and Scandinavian countries (with the exception of Denmark), as well as in Iceland and Scotland, wild camping is generally allowed with few restrictions.
-Other countries such as Switzerland and Portugal allow wild camping under some conditions.
+In the Baltic and Scandinavian countries (with the exception of Denmark) as well as in Iceland and Scotland, wild camping is generally permitted with a few restrictions.
+Other countries such as Switzerland and Portugal allow wild camping subject to certain conditions.

 Is wild camping allowed in Germany?

-What penalties should I expect for illegal wild camping?
+What penalties can I expect for unauthorized wild camping?

-In Germany, wild camping is an administrative offense punishable by warnings and sometimes high fines.
-Depending on the severity of the offense, these range from 100 euros per person to four figures.
+In Germany, wild camping is an administrative offense punishable by warnings and sometimes heavy fines.
+Depending on the severity of the offense, these range from 100 euros per person to a four-figure sum.

 Can you sleep in the car?

-Sleeping in the car is usually not a problem, as long as the car is parked in a safe and legal parking lot.
-The stay should also not last longer than one night.
+Sleeping in the car is usually not a problem as long as the car is parked in a safe and legal parking space.
+The stay should not last longer than one night.

 Is it forbidden to camp in the forest?

-In many countries, wild camping in the forest is prohibited, unless there are explicitly approved places for camping.
-It is often worth asking the responsible forestry office.
+In many countries, wild camping in the forest is prohibited unless there are explicitly designated areas for camping.
+It is often worth asking the relevant forestry office.

-A bivouac is a sleeping camp in the open air, usually in a sleeping bag or even in a hammock.
-As a rule, a bivouac is unplanned and is set up only in emergency situations, such as exhaustion, an injury or bad weather conditions that hinder further travel.
+A bivouac is a sleeping camp in the open air, usually in a sleeping bag or hammock.
+As a rule, a bivouac is unplanned and is only set up in emergency situations, for example in the event of exhaustion, injury or poor weather conditions that hinder onward travel.

 Reading next